 - Changes to academic or employment arrangements, schedules, or supervision;

-- Interim suspension; and Other measures designed to promote the safety and well-being of the parties and the College community.
+- Other measures designed to promote the safety and well-being of the parties and the College community.

 C. Emergency Removal

 Emergency removal should only occur where necessary to maintain safety and should

 be limited to those situations where the Respondent poses a serious and immediate